enckse/dotonex/README.md

 ## build

-Requires base development tools and go to build, it will build the whole stack and a local instance of hostapd as certain flags are not always set for each distribution.
+Requires base development tools (e.g. `build-essential`) and go (1.16 or newer) to build, it will build the whole stack and a local instance of hostapd as certain flags are not always set for each distribution.

 to deploy and utilize the utilize a built-in gitlab backend: